The books we read in 2022: Central America books, travelogues, and Mexican literature

 8. Maya Roads: One Woman’s Journey Among the People of the Rainforest

 Although I could’ve listed this one with the previous two books on Guatemala, this one deserves its own space.
 The book puts the spotlight on the border region between current-day Guatemala and Mexico.
-It tells the real story of the discovery, exploration, recovery and oreservation of ancient Maya culture and cities by the author Mary Jo McConahay, and the stories of the people she meets along the way.
+It tells the real story of the discovery, exploration, recovery and preservation of ancient Maya culture and cities by the author Mary Jo McConahay, and the stories of the people she meets along the way.
 Definitely recommended!

 9. Paul Theroux fiction: The Mosquito Coast

 Although in the end we didn’t visit Honduras, it was great to re-read this book by Paul Theroux.
 It is not a happy story, but an apocalyptic vision of an American father that brings his family into Honduras’ jungle.
 He tells them the USA has been wiped out and nobody has survived.
 How weird is this story.
 In Paul Theroux’ cheery style, disaster unfolds.
+This one really completed our book list for Central America books.

 10. Personal travel journals: a vagabond, a woman in the wilderness and a 1970s classic